0-manbir/mysticlaunch/README.md

 * 'click a new snap' - <a href="https://github.com/0-manbir/snapbook">snapbook</a> is a photo journal app.
 * Tasks
-  - This Day (and tasks left from yesterday)
+  - This Day (and tasks left from yesterday) (click the 'add a task' button, or click on the 'tasks view' background)
   - Daily Repetitive Tasks (long press the 'add a task' button)
 * 10 App Placeholders (Press an empty block to add, long press to remove)

 ### App Drawer

 * Keyboard opens automatically (on swiping up from the home screen)
+* Click the search button on the keyboard to open the search result app (the bottom-most app)
 * 10 Recent Apps shown on top (scroll the five apps)
 * Search Google, Youtube, Amazon, etc. just above the keyboard
 * View 'all apps' just like the system launcher